Varendra rebellion

-The Varendra rebellion (also known as the Kaivarta revolt) was the revolt against King Mahipala II led by Kaivarta chieftain Divya (Divvoka), a feudal lord of Northern Bengal.
+The Varendra rebellion (also known as the Kaivarta revolt) was the revolt against King Mahipala II led by Kaivarta chieftain Divya (Dibyak), a feudal lord of Northern Bengal.
 The Kaivartas were able to capture Varendra by this rebellion.
 The revolt might have been the first peasant revolt in Indian history.
-However, the description seems more appropriate to a rebellion of feudal lords(Samantas), who would have mobilized the peasants.
+However, the first phase of the revolt would more appropriately be described as a rebellion of feudal lords (samantas), who would have mobilized the peasants, and the last phase of the revolt was a spontaneous mass uprising.